-What goes into the bag really depends on your child’s age, and their maturity.
-While the needs of each child is going to be different, there are some things you should consider when building an emergency bag for your child.
+What goes into the bag really depends on your child’s age and their maturity.
+While the needs of each child are going to be a little different, there are some things you should consider when building an emergency bag for your kid.

 - Laminated emergency contact list with name, home address, and telephone numbers.